Centrica slide pulls UK's FTSE from 15-year high

 By Sudip Kar-Gupta and Alistair Smout

-LONDON, Feb 19 (Reuters) - Britain’s top equity index, the FTSE, retreated on Thursday from 15-year highs, with a drop in the share price of utility Centrica weighing on the market.
+LONDON, Feb 19 (Reuters) - Britain’s top equity index retreated on Thursday from 15-year highs, with a drop in the share price of utility Centrica weighing on the market.

 “Centrica is another energy company that is suffering from a low oil price.
 Also, the fact that they’ve cut their dividend by such an amount will mean that some investors will now look elsewhere for better yields,” said Dafydd Davies, partner at Charles Hanover Investments.